AkaPidjey/JavaTutorials_Base/spring.md

 + global-session

 __Bean lifecycle:__
-1.App startup
+1. App startup
-2.Start of work Spring Container
+2. Start of work Spring Container
-3.Creating a bean
+3. Creating a bean
-4.Dependency Injection
+4. Dependency Injection
-5.`Init-method`(If they have)
+5. `Init-method`(If they have)
-6.The Bean is ready to use
+6. The Bean is ready to use
-7.Our use of this Bean
+7. Our use of this Bean
-8.End of work Spring Container
+8. End of work Spring Container
-9.`Destroy-method`(If they have)
+9. `Destroy-method`(If they have)
-10.Stopping the app
+10. Stopping the app

 __Dependency injection is performed:__
-1.using the constructor
+1. using the constructor
-2.using the setter
+2. using the setter
-3.using the field
+3. using the field

 __The process of dependency injection when using an @Autowired annotation:__
 1. Scanning the package, searching for classes with the @Component annotation.